ppreshant/flow_cytometry/README.md

 - The R section of the pipeline uses the processed data saved by flowcal. _If you wish, you can skip the cleanup in python and look at the raw data with the same R scripts as well.
 - It attaches the sample names to wells from a 96-well layout in google sheet/.csv file.
 - After this R provides commands to use for gating based on a single representative `.fcs`, and broadcasts the gate to all other data.
-Using the  [`openCyto`](https://www.bioconductor.org/packages/release/bioc/html/openCyto.html)  package for this
+Using the  [`openCyto`](https://www.bioconductor.org/packages/release/bioc/html/openCyto.html)  package for this.
+	- Currently I use the function `openCyto::mindensity(..)` which  draws a gate threshold at the minimum density region in 1d, so is applicable when the sample has a bimodal distribution with two populations
+	- Look at the documentations in `openCyto`'s [autogating](https://www.bioconductor.org/packages/release/bioc/vignettes/openCyto/inst/doc/HowToAutoGating.html) for other gating schemes in 1D and 2D.
+And [`flowCore`](https://bioconductor.org/packages/release/bioc/vignettes/flowCore/inst/doc/HowTo-flowCore.pdf) for `rectangleGate()` and `quadGate()`
 - Calculates population statistics for all the data using [.flowWorkspace](https://bioconductor.org/packages/release/bioc/html/flowWorkspace.html) package and save data into `.csv` file
 - Plots distributions of data as highly customizable ggplots.
 The plots can be made with a one liner code using the powerful [`ggcyto`](https://www.bioconductor.org/packages/release/bioc/html/ggcyto.html) package. _Note: replicate wells with same name are merged._ Example figure :